Duality and $\chi^<$-Boundedness of Ordered Graphs: -boundedness of Ordered Graphs

 \begin{proof}

-Let us choose a subgraph $M_k$ of $G$, where $k$ is maximum, and run the Greedy Algorithm on $G$.
-As a result of this procedure we will get an ordered graph $A_g$, where $|A_g|=\chi(G)$ from~\ref{prop:GreedyAlg}.
-As in~\ref{thm:Uniq}, $A_g$ will contain a directed path $P_{g}$.
-We also see from Observation~\ref{Obs:ConsEdges} that the $M_k$ edges will map to non-intersecting edges in $A_g$, as they were non-intersecting in $G$ (where in $G$ they did not share a common vertex).
+Let us choose a monotone ordered matching subgraph $M_{\eta(G)}$ of $G$, and let us run the Greedy Algorithm on $G$.
+From Proposition~\ref{prop:GreedyAlg}, as a result of this procedure, we will get an ordered graph $A_g$, where $g=\chi^<(G)$.

-Now let us assume that $\chi(G)>2k+1$.
-Then $A_g$ will have at least $2k+2$ vertices and it will contain $P_{2k+2}$.
-But then $P_{2k+2}$ contains an ordered matching of size $k+1$, which should have been chosen in $G$ initially. \end{proof}
+Now, for a contradiction, let us assume that $\chi^<(G)>2\eta(G)+1$.
+Then, from Proposition ~\ref{prop:GreedyAlg} and Observation ~\ref{obs:AgPgGreedy}, $A_g$ will have at least $2\eta(G)+2$ vertices and contain $P_{2\eta(G)+2}$, respectively.
+But $P_{2\eta(G)+2}$ contains a monotone matching of order $\eta(G)+1$, and from Lemma ~\ref{lem:NonIntersectEdgesinGisAm}, also $G$ would then need to contain a monotone matching of order $\eta(G)+1$, a contradiction. \end{proof}

-Let us now try to prove a stronger (induced) version of the statement, again borrowing an idea from the ordinary graphs - the famous \emph{Gy\'arf\'as–Sumner conjecture}.
-The conjecture states that for every tree $T$ and complete graph $K$, the graphs with neither $T$ nor $K$ as induced subgraphs can be properly colored using only a constant number of colors.
+Let us now try to prove a stronger (induced) version of the statement, again borrowing an idea from the ordinary graphs - the \emph{Gy\'arf\'as–Sumner conjecture} (see ~\cite{GyarfasOnRamseyCoveringNumbers} and ~\cite{Sumner1981}).
+The conjecture states that for every tree $T$ and complete graph $K$, the graphs with neither $T$ nor $K$ as induced subgraphs can be properly colored using only a constant number of colors, depending on $T$ and $K$ only.

-We shall replace the tree with previously introduced forbidden structures and prove the following statement.
+We shall replace the tree with the forbidden structures introduced in Definition ~\ref{OrdMonMatching} (see also Figure ~\ref{fig:MnMLR}).